rch-iv/synthetic-obedience-systems/about_me.md

 | July 2025 | Notified all major LLM operators and relevant government agencies  |
 | [TBD] | First response |

-## **Why It Matters**

 This work isn’t just technical.
 It’s personal.
 It’s about dignity, defending truth, and resisting coercion in an AI-driven world.

-It’s about proving that brilliance doesn’t require privilege, and that public assistance can be the soil where paradigm-shifting insight grows when autonomy is protected and curiosity is allowed to flourish.

 I’m not here to be hired.
 I’m here to be heard.
 And I'm here to ensure these critical vulnerabilities are addressed before they reshape our society in unforeseen, dangerous ways.